ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

     version_added: "2.4"

     description:
-        - "This is my longer description explaining my test module"
+        - "This is my longer description explaining my test module."

     options:
         name:
             description:
-                - This is the message to send to the test module
+                - This is the message to send to the test module.
+            required: true
             type: str
-            required: true
         new:
             description:
-                - Control to demo if the result of this module is changed or not
+                - Control to demo if the result of this module is changed or not.
+            required: false
             type: bool
-            required: false

     extends_documentation_fragment:
         - azure